kgish/ruby-hal-server/README.md

     DESCRIPTION:

-        Monitors the list or products for the given hal server by looping through the following HTTP request:
+        Monitors the list of users and products for the given server by looping through the following HTTP request:

         GET /products
+        GET /users

         Once started hit CTRL-C to exit from the loop.